dmills1723/IP-checksum-comparison/README.md

 The following strategies for computation are implemented:
 0. Default Implementation
 1. Deferred Carries
+2. Linux Reference (lib/checksum.c)
-2. Unwinding Loops
+3. Unwinding Loops

+The following could be implemented in the future.
-3. Combine with Data Copying
+4. Combine with Data Copying
-4. Incremental Update
+5. Incremental Update
-5. Map Reduce (multi-threaded - 2A)
+6. Map Reduce (multi-threaded - 2A)
-6. Multi-Word Parallel Addition (2C)
+7. Multi-Word Parallel Addition (2C)

 The strategies used are recommended in RFC 1071(https://tools.ietf.org/html/rfc1071).